Loaded Bhangra V2 Bamboo Longboard Review

-A more compact dancing/freestyle deck, the Loaded Bhangra is a funny-looking board that offers a plenty of foot space to get your dancing groove on and yet is compact and lightweight enough to facilitate steezy slides and advanced flatland tricks.
+A more compact dancing/freestyle deck, the Loaded Bhangra is a funny-looking board that offers plenty of foot space to get your dancing groove on and compact and lightweight enough to facilitate steezy slides and advanced flatland tricks.

 Another plus is that the complete board arrives COMPLETE, which means everything you need is there, all the way down to bearing specs.